mreppen/maxercises/README.md

 * `exam` changes headers and renames "Exercises" to "Problems".
 * `problemsOFF` hides the problems; `problemsON` shows them.
 * `solutionsOFF` hides the solutions; `solutionsON` shows them.
+* `skipnewpage` skips the insertion of a new page when a problem follows a solution.

 ### Environments
 This package provides two environments: `problem` and `solution`.
 These enviroments typeset the problems/exercises and solutions automatically.
 Subproblems are typeset with the command `\subproblem` (also in the `solution` environment).
 This works similarly to the enumerate enviroment.
 To add more general information between two subproblems, the command `\exitsubproblems` can be used.